Access Control in Game Warden¶

 # in the claim from being able to hit the admin endpoints within the application

-Users who are not actively accessing Game Warden resources (and authenticating via Keycloak) will be deactivated after 30 days of inactivity.
+Users who do not actively access Game Warden resources—such as through authenticating via Keycloak—will be deactivated after 30 days of inactivity.

-If you end user missed the email, they can click on this link to start the account re-enablement process.
+- Clicking the Login button in the email directs the user to a reactivation page.
+If your end user misses the email, they can click this link to start the account re-enablement process.

-How does multi-tenant applications work on Game Warden?
+How do multi-tenant applications work on Game Warden?

 Can I use a custom authorization header?